Skip to content Skip to content Skip to content

 Implications for performance and leadership risk

 Importantly, the findings also highlight that the relationship between personality tendencies and performance is not simply linear.
-For some HDS scales, moderate levels of these tendencies, when paired with stronger cognitive ability, may be associated with higher levels of performance.
+For some HDS scales, moderate levels of these tendencies, when paired with stronger cognitive ability, may be associated with increasingly higher levels of performance.
 This demonstrates the importance of considering not only the presence of particular tendencies, but also their intensity and how they interact with cognitive ability when evaluating leadership capability.

 Moving beyond a risk-only view of dark-side personality

 Consistent with existing interpretations of the HDS, dark‑side personality tendencies are best understood as overplayed strengths rather than inherently negative attributes.
 The insights from this research demonstrate that these tendencies can contribute positively to leadership effectiveness, particularly when supported by higher levels of cognitive ability.
-Rather than viewing dark‑side tendencies purely as risks, leadership selection decisions benefit from understanding how they may function in combination with reasoning capability.
+Rather than viewing dark‑side tendencies purely as risks, leadership selection decisions benefit from understanding how they may function in combination with reasoning ability.

 From a practical perspective, these findings underscore the value of integrated assessment approaches in leadership selection.
-Considering both personality tendencies and cognitive ability provides a more informative basis for identifying individuals who are likely to succeed in leadership roles, particularly in complex or high‑pressure environments.
+Considering both personality tendencies and cognitive ability provides a more informative basis for identifying individuals who are likely to succeed in leadership roles, particularly in complex and high‑pressure environments.

 Conclusion: Implications for leadership selection decisions